86 (novel series): Production

 One of the inspirations for the series was drone warfare, and the novel explores the logistics and ethics around this form of combat.
 Another major inspiration was the 2007 film The Mist.
 As she came up with the fictional ideas of the story, Asato started working on the light novel.
 Asato had been working on the novel since 2014 and it was only in 2017 that it was published.
 The setting of the story took a while for the author to come up with.
 She wanted the story to take place within a fortressed city.
 However, she switched the idea and finalized the current setting for the series.
-She usually spend about 6–8 hours a day writing.
+She usually spends about 6–8 hours a day writing.

 Media

 Light novels

 The light novels are written by Asato Asato and are illustrated by Shirabii, with mechanical design by I-IV.
-ASCII Media Works has published twelve volumes since February 2017 under their Dengeki Bunko imprint.
-The light novels are licensed in North America by Yen Press, which has published eleven volumes as of November 22, 2022.
+ASCII Media Works has published fourteen volumes since February 2017 under their Dengeki Bunko imprint.
+The light novels are licensed in North America by Yen Press, which has published 13 volumes as of December 10, 2024.
 The English version was translated by Roman Lempert.

+Alter

+A secondary series called Alter serving as collections of various sidestories written for the main series began publishing on April 7, 2023.
+The Alter series was licensed by Yen Press at Sakura-con on March 29, 2024.